LupoGrigi0/Wordpress-Photo-Portfolio/project-plan.md

 5. Workflow efficiency, bulk content management, directory integration
 6. Refined requirements for subsequent development

-### Specific list of Issues
+# Specific list of Issues
-- BUGs: See Console Log for errors.
+- ✅FIXED See Console Log for errors.
 - BUG: fade applied to content blocks and not background image
+- BUT: Background Image being "cropped"
 - Critical ISSUE carousels/content blocks white background rather than transparent
 - Critical ISSUE: background image scroll behaviour sub optimal. maybe change behaviour to have the background image allways be center of visable and fade in and out rather than scroll? the parallax scroll is cool but it kind of goes off the rails, like only part of it will be visable... (screenshots )
 - BUG: caurosel full screen does not full screen